Enkeli-Elisa: Reactions

-According to Risto Uimonen, the chairman of the Council for Mass Media in Finland, the media should have better checked the truthfulness of the event, because if its truthfulness were in question, this should also have been conveyed to the readers.
+According to Risto Uimonen, the chairman of the Council for Mass Media in Finland, the media should have more rigorously assessed the accuracy of the story, because if its truthfulness were in question, this should also have been conveyed to the readers.

 Tuula-Liina Varis, the chairman of the Union of Finnish Writers, thought Vettenterä's act was ethically questionable, when she first claimed her story was true and then appealed to author's freedom, causing a moral conflict.
-According to Varis, it is allowed to create a fictional character, as long as it is announced as fictional.
+According to Varis, it is permissible to create a fictional character, as long as it is announced as fictional.

 Youth work expert Ossi Heinänen said in an interview with Turun Sanomat that he felt the event was problematic in regard to the believability of charity organisations.
 He feared that possible misunderstandings could lead to real causes of bullying being doubted and that people would no longer want to support work done to prevent bullying.

 According to experts interviewed by the monthly supplement of Helsingin Sanomat, the Elisa story is also problematic because it painted a romantic idea of suicide.
 In other events, romanticisation of suicide has led to an increase in suicide.
 As well as this, the newspaper said that the campaign formed around the Elisa story bypasses the work done in Finnish schools to prevent bullying.

 In March 2013, the authors of the article in the Helsingin Sanomat monthly supplement, Anu Silfverberg and Hanna Nikkanen, were awarded the Bonnier journalist prize for the best article in 2012.